Old Possum's Book of Practical Cats: Adaptations

 In 1954, English composer Alan Rawsthorne set six of the poems in a work for speaker and orchestra entitled Practical Cats, which was recorded soon afterwards, with the actor Robert Donat as the speaker.
 At about the same time another English composer, Humphrey Searle, composed another narrated piece based on the poems, using flute, piccolo, cello and guitar.
 This work, Two Practical Cats, consists of settings of the poems about Macavity and Growltiger.

 The best-known musical adaptation of the poems is Andrew Lloyd Webber's musical Cats, which was premiered in the West End of London in 1981 and on Broadway in 1982.
 It became the longest-running Broadway show in history until it was overtaken by another musical by Lloyd Webber, The Phantom of the Opera.
 As well as the characters found in the book, Cats introduces several additional characters from Eliot's unpublished drafts, most notably Grizabella.
 The musical was adapted into a direct-to-video film in 1998.
 A feature film adaptation of Cats was released on 20 December 2019.
 As of December, 2019, the feature film's production cost was $100 million but only grossed $38.3 million globally, yielding an approximate $70 million loss.

 Cultural references

 In the film Logan's Run, Logan and Jessica meet an old man in the ruins of the United States Senate Chamber during their search for Sanctuary.
 The Old Man has many cats and refers to the poem "The Naming of Cats", explaining that each cat has three names: one common, one fancy and one that only the cat knows.
 Later the Old Man refers to one cat in particular, "Gus", short for "Asparagus", and goes on to recite parts of "Macavity: the Mystery Cat".

+In Tad Williams' feline fantasy novel Tailchaser's Song, cats have three names.

 The British rock band Mungo Jerry derived their name from the book's poem "Mungojerrie and Rumpleteazer".

 The Tombs, a bar and restaurant in Washington, D.C., is named after the fictional establishment mentioned in the poem "Bustopher Jones: The Cat About Town".